ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

     \text{Num.
 Workflows} = \text{Num.
 Operating Systems} \times \text{Num.
 Python Versions}

 The most common operating systems are ``Windows``, ``macOS``, and ``Linux``.
-For Python versions, see :ref:`Supporting Python Versions`.
+For Python versions, see :ref:`Supporting Python versions`.

 Because having a ``YML`` file for each workflow would be tedious, ``GitHub Actions`` provides the ``matrix`` parameter inside the ``strategy``.
 For more